Skip to content

 Rangers

 Rangers perform a key role in City parks.
 They help community members navigate parks and keep parks safe.
 Approximately 30 of 70 ranger positions are empty today.
 In addition to filling empty positions, many more rangers are needed.
 Currently rangers are shared between large parks, and small parks rarely get ranger attention.
+Strategic, rotating patrols at smaller parks would be a welcome addition based on the feedback from Angelenos during the PNA.

 Four park rangers pose for photo in front of green fence, each in button down shirt and green pants.